Today's Treasures

 A warm and fuzzy post to start the work week.
 Learn more about my stop to a small village in Rajasthan, India.
 Read more here...

-NEW!
-Pictures of South Africa have been added to the photo gallery.
+New photos of India have been added to the photo gallery.
 Click here to experience what I consider to be one of the most stunning landscape in the word!

 Inspirational Quotes from Leaders & Readers